Ecommerce packaging: The ultimate guide

 eCommerce packaging

-Brown kraft paper is one of the most versatile and flexible types of package infill.
+Brown Kraft paper is one of the most versatile and flexible types of package infill.
 You can easily rip it into whatever size sheets you need or crumple it to fit any infill need.
-Kraft paper also has the benefit of being completely recyclable.
-It takes less chemical input to make kraft paper than to make bleached white paper products.
-As a bonus, you can source kraft made from recycled paper.
+Kraft paper is also completely recyclable.
+It takes less chemical input to make Kraft paper than to make bleached white paper products.
+As a bonus, you can source Kraft made from recycled paper.

 Air pillows

-Air pillows are the air-filled plastic sacs that are an increasingly common type of infill.
-They are one of the lightest forms of infill for eCommerce packaging.
-If you’re concerned about the weight of your package and need a lot of infill, air pillows may be the cheapest choice.
+Air pillows are the air-filled plastic sacks that are an increasingly common type of infill.
+They are one of the lightest forms of packaging infill.
+If you’re concerned about the weight of your package and need a lot of infill, air pillows may be the most affordable choice.
 They can be recycled under some circumstances, but it’s a safe bet that most of them end up in the landfill.

 Packing peanuts

 Packing peanuts made from cornstarch are much more ecologically friendly and easier to dispose of.
 They can even be composted or dissolved in water.
 However, the individual peanuts still tend to float around.
 Most customers consider either kind of packing peanuts a nuisance.
-Think carefully if you’re going to use them.
+Think carefully before using them.

 Bubble wrap